NootanVijapure/Postgres-indexex/README.md

-here are exercises to practice creating single-column, multi-column, and unique indexes in PostgreSQL:
+Here are exercises to practice creating single-column, multi-column, and unique indexes in PostgreSQL:

 Single Column Index Exercise: